-If you use Gmail with your Google Account, it's not currently possible to change your Gmail username after you've registered unless you want to delete Gmail from your account and use a different, non-Gmail address for your Google Account.
+If you use Gmail with your Google Account, it's not currently possible to change your Gmail username after you've registered.
+You can, however, delete Gmail from your account and use a different, non-Gmail address for your Google Account.
 You can also create another Google Account with a different Gmail username.

-Once you've saved the change, you should receive a verification message at the email address you just entered.
-To complete the change, you'll need to click the verification link in this message.
-You should also receive a message at your old email address confirming that we've registered the change to your account.
-If you don't receive the verification email, check your spam folders or request a new email.Note:
+Once you've saved the change, you should get a message at the email address you just added to your account.
+To complete the change, click the verification link in this message.
+You should also get a message at your old email address confirming the change.

-- The account username that you choose needs to be an active, valid email address that you can access.
+- The account username that you choose must be an active, valid email address that you can access.

 Kaley is on the Accounts support team and author of this help page.
 Please leave suggestions below on how to improve her article.